AndreasHeger/CGATReport/doc/Running.rst

 directive is an iterative process that involves usually the following
 steps:

-0. Setting up a new sphinxreport project using :ref:`sphinxreport-quickstart`.
+0. Setting up a new cgatreport project using :ref:`cgatreport-quickstart`.

 1. Writing some text and realizing that you need to add a figure to support the text.